tsdiokno/abl/content/docs/roma-2.md

 ## Ang Pagsuway ng Mga Hudyo sa Kautusan
 [#](# "Jewish Violation of the Law")

-[^17] Kung tinatawag mo ang sarili mo na isang Hudyo at dumedepende ka sa kautusan, at nagmamalaki sa ngalan ng Diyos,
+[^17] Kung tinatawag mo ang sarili mo na isang Hudyo at dumedepende ka sa Kautusan, at nagmamalaki sa ngalan ng Diyos,

 [^17]: Now if you call yourself a Jew, and rely on the law, and boast in God,

-[^18] at alam ang kaniyang kalooban, at sumasang-ayon sa mga nakahihigit na bagay, nagagabayan ayon sa kautusan,
+[^18] at alam ang kaniyang kalooban, at sumasang-ayon sa mga nakahihigit na bagay, nagagabayan ayon sa Kautusan,

 [^18]: and know his will, and approve the things that are superior, being instructed from the law,